AmasisBey24/osticket-prereqs/README.md

 </p>

-✅ Congratz!
+✅ Congrats!
 You have installed osTicket successfully!